drumpt/drumpt.github.io/content/service/workshop-reviewer-2.md

     date:
   - organization: NeurIPS Workshop on Time Series in the Age of Large Models
     date:
-  - organization: ICML Workshop on Foundation Models for Structured Data
-    date:
   - organization: ICML Workshop on Actionable Interpretability
     date:
   - organization: ICLR Workshop on Bidirectional Human-AI Alignment